Michael Winterbottom: 2020s

-Eleven Days in May

-Winterbottom co-directed the 2022 documentary Eleven Days in May.
-The film focuses on the deaths of over 60 Palestinian children who were killed by Israel during its bombing of Gaza over an eleven day period in May 2021.
+Winterbottom co-directed the 2022 documentary Eleven Days in May, which focused on the deaths of over 60 Palestinian children killed during the Israeli bombing of Gaza over an eleven day period in May 2021.
 Gaza-based film-maker Mohammed Sawwaf was the other director and Kate Winslet provided the narration.

-David Rose wrote a critical article about the film for The Jewish Chronicle.
-Rose wrote that the film "fails to include criticism made of Hamas for launching rockets from heavily populated areas of Gaza - effectively turning the civilian population into a human shield" and fails to mention the 13 Israelis, including two children, who were killed by rockets fired from Gaza.

-This England
+It was released in the UK on 6 May 2022.

-This 6-part TV miniseries focuses on Boris Johnson's leadership of Britain, starting with his appointment as prime minister and continuing through the COVID-19 pandemic, when Johnson caught the virus and became critically ill, while his partner gave birth to their son, and Britain suffered among the worst death tolls in the world.
+2022's 6-part TV miniseries This England focuses on Boris Johnson's leadership of Britain, starting with his appointment as prime minister and continuing through the COVID-19 pandemic, when Johnson caught the virus and became critically ill, while his partner gave birth to their son, and Britain suffered among the worst death tolls in the world.
 Kenneth Branagh stars as Johnson, with Ophelia Lovibond as Carrie Symonds and Simon Paisley Day as Dominic Cummings.
 Originally titled This Sceptred Isle, Winterbottom was set to direct every episode of the miniseries, which he co-wrote with Kieron Quirke.
 However, after filming began in February 2021, Winterbottom stepped down from directing in March, reportedly due to health issues.
 The miniseries was broadcast on Sky on 28 September 2022.

-Promised Land

-His next project is the political thriller Promised Land, set in 1930s/1940s British Mandatory Palestine.
-It stars Douglas Booth, Harry Melling and Irina Starshenbaum.
-The project has been in development for many years.
+Winterbottom's 2023 political thriller Shoshana, previously titled Promised Land, had its world premiere at the 2023 Toronto International Film Festival.
+It is set in 1930s/1940s British Mandatory Palestine and stars Douglas Booth as Tom Wilkin and Harry Melling as Geoffrey J. Morton, two British police officers hunting Zionist militant Avraham Stern.
+It co-stars Irina Starshenbaum as Shoshana Borochov.
+The screenplay was written by Winterbottom, Laurence Coriat and Paul Viragh.
+Winterbottom has been developing the film for many years.
 In 2010, Jim Sturgess, Colin Firth and Matthew Macfadyen were announced as its stars.
-Sturgess and Macfadyen were to play two British police officers hunting Zionist militant Avraham Stern, while Firth would play an official of the British Mandate government.
-The screenplay was written by Winterbottom and Laurence Coriat.
-Although the film never entered production in 2010, Winterbottom did shoot documentary footage in Israel with surviving participants in the events.
+While the film never entered production in 2010, Winterbottom did shoot documentary footage in Israel at the time with surviving participants in the events.
 Filming began in October 2021 in the town of Ostuni in Italy, which doubled for Tel Aviv.